PHPfanatic/clarifai/README.md

 ## Getting Started

-Add the package to your composer impelementation.
+Add the package to your composer implementation.
 ```
 composer require phpfanatic/clarifai
 ```